World Elephant: In popular culture

 Dharma, who keeps the laws of old untouched.

 Brewer's Dictionary of Phrase and Fable lists Maha-pudma and Chukwa are names from a "popular rendition of a Hindu myth in which the tortoise Chukwa supports the elephant Maha-pudma, which in turn supports the world".
 The spelling Mahapudma originates as a misprint of Mahapadma in Sri Aurobindo's 1921 retelling of a story of the Mahabharata.

 In Terry Pratchett's Discworld novels, the Disc sits atop the shoulders of four elephants that stand on top of a giant turtle.
-There is a legendary fifth elephant that plummeted into the ground and left a legacy of valuable minable materials.
+There is a legendary fifth elephant that plummeted into the ground and left a legacy of valuable mineable materials.